TAP-GGC/MACK/README.md

 * Target Audience: 6th Grade – College Students
 * Duration of Workshop: 30–60 minutes
 * Required Materials: NFC Chip, Mobile App for NFC Chip
+* The primary goal of this project is educating others about developing their own digital business card and using NFC technology
 ## What is TAP?
 Technology Ambassoder Program at GGC allows students to build projects using different technologies that have a target to teach others about techonology!<br/>
 [GGC TAP](https://www.ggc.edu/academics/schools/school-of-science-and-technology/research-internships-service-learning/technology-ambassador-program/)